-- A CONAN\PKG::PkgName target per package in the dependency graph.
+- A CONAN_PKG::<PKG-NAME> target per package in the dependency graph.
 This is an IMPORTED INTERFACE target.
 IMPORTED because it is external, a pre-compiled library.
 INTERFACE, because it doesn't necessarily match a library, it could be a header-only library, or the package could even contain several libraries.
-It contains all the properties (include paths, compile flags, etc) that are defined in the package\info() method of the package. - Inside each package a CONAN\LIB::PkgName\LibName target will be generated for each library.
-Its type is IMPORTED UNKNOWN, its main purpose is to provide a correct link order.
-Their only properties are the location and the dependencies - A CONAN\PKG depends on every CONAN\LIB that belongs to it, and to its direct public dependencies (i.e. other CONAN\PKG targets from its requires) - Each CONAN\LIB depends on the direct public dependencies CONAN\PKG targets of its container package.
+It contains all the properties (include paths, compile flags, etc.) that are defined in the package_info() method of the recipe. - Inside each package a CONAN_LIB::<PKG-NAME><LIB-NAME> target will be generated for each library.
+Its type is IMPORTED UNKNOWN and its main purpose is to provide a correct link order.
+Their only properties are the location and the dependencies. - A CONAN_PKG depends on every CONAN_LIB that belongs to it, and to its direct public dependencies (e.g. other CONAN_PKG targets from its requirements).

+• Each CONAN_LIB depends on the direct public dependencies CONAN_PKG targets of its container package.
 This guarantees correct link order.